Charisma Amoe-Tarrant

 Charisma Precious Amoe-Tarrant (born 26 May 1999) is a Nauruan-born Australian weightlifter.
 She competed in the women's +90 kg event at the 2018 Commonwealth Games, winning the silver medal for Nauru.
 Amoe-Tarrant was selected for the Australian team at the Pacific Games held in Samoa in 2019, winning a bronze medal for the +87 kg snatch.
 She qualified to represent Australia at the 2020 Summer Olympics in Tokyo, Japan.
-She finished in 6th place in the women's +87 kg event with a total lift of 243kg.
+She finished in 6th place in the women's +87 kg event with a total lift of 243 kg.
 Australia at the 2020 Summer Olympics details her performance in depth.

+Personal life

+Charisma's uncle died of cancer then in 2009 her mother died of kidney problems, she lived in Nauru until the age of 12 and in 2011 she moved to Australia to live with her grandfather.